The 2015 competition will be held as two separate events.

-The 2014 Public Housing Garden Competition is now open to all urban public housing tenants.
-The competition recognises the hard work tenants have put in to looking after their gardens and rewards category winners with great prizes.
+The 2015 Public Housing Garden Competition is now open to all public housing tenants in the Top End towns of Darwin, Katherine, Nhulunbuy and Palmerston.
+The competition recognises the energy and enthusiasm tenants put into their gardens and rewards their hard work with prizes in all categories.

-Prizes will be awarded to winners and runners up in the following categories:
+One entry will be awarded the Best Public Housing Garden for 2015.
+Prizes will also be awarded to winners of the following categories:

 Entrants may enter a maximum of two categories.

 Prize: One $250 voucher.